 Yaari and her team were on a humanitarian mission in Karamoja Uganda, when they unexpectedly ended up in the Akuyam Village, where an ongoing drought had created famine conditions on a scale they had not witnessed before.
 In February, while Innovation Africa’s team was there, 37 people died from starvation in one week.
 People had no choice but to eat leaves and mice to stay alive.

 With your help, Innovation Africa has completed drilling beneath the ground in the aquifer, has installed a water tank, a solar pump, and solar panels to pump water up to the tank.
 The Akuyam village now has access to CLEAN WATER!
-The last phase of the project is the building of the water taps throughout the community, so that there is access in 10 locations for the 4,600 people that call the Karamoja region home.
+The last phase of the project was recently finalized this spring and the water taps throughout the community were opened, providing access to clean water in 10 locations for the 4,600 people that call the Karamoja region home.

 The Innovation Africa team has been working to train the community on irrigating seeds and seedlings and they are having tremendous success, as seen in pictures below.